 Blood in the stool

 Fatigue due to anemia, which is a low red blood cell count and is often caused by bleeding in the GI tract

 If a GIST is diagnosed, relieving symptoms remains an important part of your medical care and treatment.
-This may be called palliative care or supportive care.
+This may be called "palliative care" or "supportive care."
+It is often started soon after diagnosis and continued throughout treatment.
 Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.